jupi421/colbuilder/README.md

     conda install conda-forge::pymol-open-source

 **NOTE**: pymol cannot be called from python if the libnetcdf.so library is missing.
-If running `colbuilder -h` results in an error, we recommend installing the libnetcdf.so package:
+If running `colbuilder --help` results in an error, we recommend installing the libnetcdf.so package:

     conda install -c conda-forge libnetcdf==4.7.3